yoyoyoju/TIL/servletJSP/hf3_tutorial.md

 # Ch3 Mini MVC Tutorial
-From HeadFirst Servlet&JSP.
+From HeadFirst Servlet&JSP Ch3:

-As the very first step:
-deplay and test the opening page

 The development environment is to say:
     `~/MyProjects/beerV1/`
 The deployment environment is to say:
     `~/tomcat/webapps/Beer-v1/`

+#### 4a. deploy and test a simple html page
 * html file
 1. create the opening page html in the development environment under ~/MyProjects/beerV1/web/